esalogic/tenant/README.md

 ```

-Just replace "tenant_a" with "tenant_b" when u insert users in different DB.
+Just replace "tenant_a" with "tenant_b" when u insert users in different DBs.

-Now that you have configured two differents DB you need to modify configuration files.
+Now that you have configured two differents DBs you need to modify configuration files.
-First of all you need to modify web.xml and resources.xml to match your DB configuration (check your postgreSQL port).
+First of all you need to modify web.xml and resources.xml to match your DBs configuration (check your postgreSQL port).

-web.xml
+**web.xml**
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <web-app xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"